 Median income is the statistic that most accurately represents the given income of an area.
-When adjusted for inflation, the median income in Chartiers for each decade can be shown in 2008 constant dollars.
-By using the US Department of Labor, Bureau of Labor Statistics calculator to adjust for inflation using the Consumer Price Index (CPI).
-This data represents the changes in prices for all goods and services over a specified period time illustrating median incomes in constant 2008 dollars.
+When adjusted for inflation, the median income in Chartiers for each decade can be shown in 2013 constant dollars.
+This data represents the changes in prices for all goods and services over a specified period time illustrating median incomes in constant 2013 dollars.
 Once adjusted, the actual growth or decline in income in the Township can be measured.